Theoretical Properties of Entropy in a Strong Coupling Region: Two Dimensional Conformal Field Theories

+Because the two dimensional $\mathrm{CP}^{N-1}$ model is also a conformal field theory when we consider the large $N$ limit $N\rightarrow\infty$, a coefficient of a universal term should be unique for any choice of entangling surfaces.
+Thus, we argue that the holographic entanglement entropy of AdS$_2$/CFT$_1$ correspondence possibly does not have any dependence on a choice of entangling surfaces.

-Now we discuss lattice $CP^{N-1}$ model.
-The lattice model can be written from putting link variables as \bea S_{lcpg}=-\beta N\sum_{x,\hat{\mu}}(z^*_{x+\hat{\mu}}\cdot z_x) U^*_{\mu}(x)+(z^*_x\cdot z_{x+\hat{\mu}})U_{\mu}(x) \eea Thus, this seems a choice of an entangling surface may affect the entanglement entropy.
-We should remember a choice of an entangling surface comes from ultraviolet scale \cite{Harlow:2015lma}.
-The continuum limit in the lattice $CP^{N-1}$ model is in the weak coupling region and the large $N$ limit so the link variables becomes auxiliary fields.
-The non-dynamical fields are not problematic to give a non-tensor product decomposition of a Hilbert space \cite{Huang:2016bkp}.
-From the lattice point of view, we can also get the consistent understanding with the continuum theory for holographic dual.
+Now we discuss a lattice $\mathrm{CP}^{N-1}$ model.
+The lattice model can be written by putting link variables as \bea S_{\mathrm{lcpg}}=-\beta N\sum_{x,\hat{\mu}}(z^*_{x+\hat{\mu}}\cdot z_x) U^*_{\mu}(x) +(z^*_x\cdot z_{x+\hat{\mu}})U_{\mu}(x) \eea Thus, this seems that a choice of entangling surfaces may affect the entanglement entropy.
+We should remember that a choice of entangling surfaces comes from UV scale \cite{Harlow:2015lma}.
+The continuum limit in the lattice $\mathrm{CP}^{N-1}$ model is in the weak coupling region and under the large $N$ limit so the link variables becomes auxiliary fields.
+The non-dynamical fields are not problematic to give a non-gauge invariant universal term of the entanglement entropy \cite{Huang:2016bkp}.
+From the lattice point of view, we also get the consistent understanding with the continuum theory.